 You meet someone and you two click immediately.
-Sparks are flying, the stars align and all is well with the world, but as you progress through your relationship, you realize that you two have different beliefs and values – shocker.
+Sparks are flying, the stars align and all is well with the world, but as you progress through your relationship, you realize that you two have different beliefs and values – huge shocker, I know.

 He wants to settle down, live together and get married sooner rather than later.

 You want to settle down, but you value your alone time and you have little to no desire to get married.

 Is this a deal breaker for you or do you feel this is something that you two can work through?

 Relationships are based on a lot of compromises, communication, and understanding.
 You’re not going to agree on everything, you never will and why would you.
 You don’t want to spend your life with a yes-man who agrees and goes along with everything you say and / or do.
 I’m sure you don’t want that yes-man to be YOU either.
 You were raised differently.
 You are two entirely different people.
 You have different beliefs.
 You have different values.
 You were educated differently.
 You are two perfectly imperfect, unique individuals.
 That was part of the attraction in the first place, right?

 Core Values and Compromise.

 Throughout our lives through various outlets such as our parents, society, Hollywood movies, etc., we are told that relationships have a certain order and rhythm and should be followed through in the same manner as it always has since, like forever.